dachr/Containers_Docker/README.md

 <h2> The script fonctionality  </h2>
 Four options :

-–proxy : If you need a proxy to use
+--proxy : If you need a proxy to use

-–create : by default, it create 2 container but you can choose as much as you want
+--create : by default, it create 2 container but you can choose as much as you want

-— drop : To delete all your containers
+--drop : To delete all your containers

-–infos : To know the Ip and Users
+--infos : To know the Ip and Users